Sylvain-Bugat/RundeckMonitor/README.md

 ## Configuration

 Edit the sample configuration file `rundeckMonitor.properties` in the `target\` directory and configure these parameters:
+### Rundeck project parameters

 	rundeck.monitor.url=

 URL with the http protocol and with only the domain and the port like: `http:\\rundeck.domain.com:4444`

+	rundeck.monitor.project=

+Rundeck project containing jobs to scan

+### Authentication parameters

+	rundeck.monitor.api.key=

+Rundeck API key can be used instead of login/password

 	rundeck.monitor.login=

-Login with access to the Rundeck REST API
+Login with access to the Rundeck REST API if no API key is defined

 	rundeck.monitor.password=

-Password associated with this login
+Password associated with this login if no API key is defined

-	rundeck.monitor.project=

-Rundeck project containing jobs to scan

 ## Additionnal Configuration